markjprice/cs11dotnet7/docs/errata/errata.md

 *Sigh.* Such are the perils of trying to be up-to-date on release day.

-# Page n - Getting definitions of types and their members
+# Page 37 - Getting definitions of types and their members

 In Step 3, I wrote, "Click inside `int` and then right-click and choose **Go To Definition**."